Distributional Vision-Language Alignment by Cauchy-Schwarz Divergence: Experiments

 \section{Experiments}

 We evaluate our method on two tasks to illustrate its vision-language alignment ability: text-to-image (T2I) generation in Section \ref{sec.t2i} and image-text retrieval in Section \ref{sec.retriev}.
-Additionally, we provide the image-text classification results in the Appendix~\ref{appendix:more-results}.
+Note that we focus on the vision-language alignment and use the generation task as a proxy to measure it.
+Additionally, we provide the image-text classification and the image captioning results in Appendix~\ref{appendix:more-results}.
+We also present the computation complexity and stability analysis in Appendix~\ref{app:complexity}, and additional ablation studies in Appendix~\ref{app:ablation}.